modhtanmay/Stock-Trading-Management/README.md

 # StockTrad-Z
 StockTrad-Z can do the following activity:
-1. Display list of stocks with their current share price
+1. Display list of stocks with their current share price.
 2. Buy or sell selected stock in specified quantity.
 3. Calculate order amount and brokers commission